hariz723/Devbook-django-portfolio/README.md

-Hii! welcome! this is my django project which based on the discard-chat app, discard app for gamers community to intract with another gamer while they playing games, But this is also developed by same concept, but it for Developers community-app, they can intract with another person or they having any doubt about their domain they can, easly intract with another developer as well
+Hii! welcome! this is my django project which based on the discard-chat app, discard app for gamers community to intract with another gamer while they playing games, But this is also developed by same concept, but it for Developers community-app, they can intract with another person or they having any doubt about their domain they can, easly intract with some other developer as well

 # Language Used in this project:
  - HTML & CSS